Applying to bachelors degree programmes 2017

 state Embassy representing Finland in visa matters.

-Students who have been selected for admission must apply for the residence permit from the local Finnish diplomatic mission immediately after receiving the notification of admission in order to avoid delay in beginning studies.
+You need a residence permit when you come to Finland to study for over 90 days and you are not an EU-citizen or citizen of Island, Liechtenstein, Norway or Switzerland.
+Such students who have been selected for admission must apply for the residence permit from the local Finnish diplomatic mission immediately after receiving the notification of admission in order to avoid delay in beginning studies.
 The Finnish Immigration Service provides new students with a Notice for Degree students which contains information about the residence permit application process.
 The notice is provided together with the notification of admission.

 > Finnish Immigration Service information for students (link)